scroll-tech/zkevm-circuits/docs/MCOPY.md

   - add new column `is_memory_copy`indicating if current event is mcopy(memory --> memory copy) case. constrain it is boolean type.
   - add new gadget `is_id_unchange` indicating if current row and next row have same id, in other words, checking src_id == dst_id. it is used for `is_memory_copy` constraint.
   - `rw_counter`
-    - for non memory copy cases, remain the same.
+    - for non memory copy cases, remain the same: consecutive two rows (read step + write step) increase rw_counter by 1 or 0.
     - for memory copy cases, constrain rw_counter increasing or remain same every two steps( two consecutive read steps or write steps). the `rwc_inc_left[2] == rwc_inc_left[0] - rwc_diff`, rwc_diff can be 0 (not reach memory word end, rw_counter remain the same) or 1 (reach memory word end, rw_counter increase by 1).
   - constraint `is_memory_copy` value, `is_memory_copy` is always bool.  it is true only when src_id == dst_id and copy src_type == dst_type == `CopyDataType::Memory`
-  - TODO:
+  - rw_counter for write steps updated from half of total memory word count, since first half of all bytes are reading ops.
+  - rwc_inc_left has the similar updates as rw_counter.